Snorri Sigfús Birgisson

 CV in Icelandic

-The composer and pianist Snorri Sigfús Birgisson (b.
-April 29th, 1954) commenced his musical studies with Gunnar Sigurgeirsson and then went on to study at the Reykjavík College of Music where his teachers were Hermína Kristjánsson, Jón Nordal, Árni Kristjánsson (piano), and Thorkell Sigurbjörnsson (composition).
+Snorri Sigfús Birgisson, composer and pianist (b.
+April 29, 1954), began his musical studies with Gunnar Sigurgeirsson before continuing at the Reykjavík College of Music, where his teachers included Hermína Kristjánsson, Jón Nordal, Árni Kristjánsson (piano), and Thorkell Sigurbjörnsson (composition).

 He studied piano with Barry Snyder at the Eastman School of Music, U.S.A.
-(1974-1975) and composition with Finn Mortensen in Norway where he also studied electronic music with Lasse Thoresen and sonology with Thoresen and Olav Anton Thommessen (1975-76).
-Snorri moved to Amsterdam in 1976 where he studied composition for two years with Ton de Leeuw.
+(1974–1975), and composition with Finn Mortensen in Norway, where he also studied electronic music with Lasse Thoresen and sonology with Thoresen and Olav Anton Thommessen (1975–1976).
+In 1976, Snorri moved to Amsterdam, where he studied composition with Ton de Leeuw for two years.

-Since 1980 he has been living in Reykjavík, where he is active as a musician and music teacher.
-He has composed solo works, chamber works, symphonic pieces and choir music.
-He is a member of the CAPUT- ensemble.
+Since 1980, he has lived in Reykjavík, where he remains active as a musician.
+He retired from teaching in 2019 after 40 years of work in music education.
+His compositional output includes solo works, chamber music, orchestral pieces, and choral music.
+He is a member of the CAPUT Ensemble.

 Picture